Brian Anderson Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, including Brian Anderson (.243 on-base percentage in past 10 games, 72 points below season-long percentage), battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Saturday at 4:05 PM ET.
+The Milwaukee Brewers, including Brian Anderson (.205 on-base percentage in past 10 games, 111 points below season-long percentage), battle starter Rich Hill and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Pirates.
+He racked up two hits (going 2-for-5) in his most recent game against the Pirates.

 Brian Anderson Game Info & Props vs. the Pirates